mikkokallio/bicep-workshop/README.md

 - Make sure your storage account's name uses a unique string.
 After deployment, check out the resulting resource.
 - If you didn't deploy a file share already as a sub-resource, do that now.

+# Unit 3: Modularizing

+# Unit 4: Using modules from a private registry
 ## Allowed param
 @allowed([
   'nonprod'